rems-project/cn-tutorial/docs/getting-started/tutorials/overview-fulminate.md

 This will produce three files:

-* `<your-file>-exec.c`, the instrumented source
+* `<your-file>.exec.c`, the instrumented source
-* `cn.h`, a header file containing various definitions and prototypes, including C struct definitions representing CN datatypes, structs and records, as well as function prototypes for the various translated top-level CN functions and predicates.
+* `<your-file>.cn.h`, a header file containing various definitions and prototypes, including C struct definitions representing CN datatypes, structs and records, as well as function prototypes for the various translated top-level CN functions and predicates.
-* `cn.c`, a file that includes `cn.h` and provides definitions for the aforementioned prototypes
+* `<your-file>.cn.c`, a file that includes `<your-file>.cn.h` and provides definitions for the aforementioned prototypes

 These are all produced in the directory the command was run from.
 Alternatively, one can provide an output directory for these three files (after creating the directory) using the `--output-dir` argument: